antoniomaria/gazpachoquest/README.md

 # GazpachoQuest a Survey-Questionnaire-Assessment Rest Engine

-GazpachoQuest is Java Rest-Based survey engine.
+GazpachoQuest is a Java Open Source Rest-Based survey engine.
 The main advantage over other alternatives is its loose coupled architecture based on
 [Microservices Architecture](http://www.infoq.com/articles/microservices-intro) which ensures concern-separation.
-This engine is intented to be consumed by rest clients in order to build different front-end according to your needs.
+This engine is intended to be consumed by rest clients in order to build different front-end (web apps, mobile apps etc).
 It provides all features than others survey engines have, among other technological features such as Role-Permission based access, HMac security layer (HMAC based), support for main databases (JPA based persistence layer) and swagger rest documentation api.

 There is available a Vaadin web application as proof of concept of the engine.